A Winter Wonderland Can Mean Winter Woes For Your Home

 Are Ice Dams Bad?

 Ice dams are the number one winter cause of roof leaks, so it’s important to know the signs of an ice dam and how to prevent ice damming.
+Ignoring an ice dam can cause roof damage, water leaks, mold growth, and will eventually compromise the structural integrity of your roofing system.

 Ice Dam Removal